TylerLu/EDUGraphAPI-Angular/README.md

 ### **EDUGraphAPI.Web - Client**

-The client side app which resides in the /app folder is based on Angular 2 and also implemented with Typescript 2.
+The client side app which resides in the /app folder is based on Angular 2 and is also implemented with Typescript 2.

-> Note:  getting and using declaration files in TypeScript 2.0 becomes much easier.
-To get declarations for a library like lodash, all you need is npm:
+> Note:  Getting and using declaration files in TypeScript 2.0 is much easier than in TypeScript 1.
+To get declarations for a library like lodash for example, all you need is npm:
 >
 > ```
 > npm install --save @types/lodash